this Accounting 101 The Income Statement article, I want to discuss the importance for every

 me her financial statements.
 Imagine my surprise when she said she doesn’t have

-a bookkeeper and therefore has no financial statements.
+a bookkeeper and therefore has no small business accounting 101 financial statements.

 As mentioned above, we are focusing on the income statement in this blog.
 Every business owner should be using their income statement to track revenues and expenses so that they can determine the operating performance of their business over a period of time.

-SMBs (small to medium-sized businesses) should use their income statement to find out what areas of their business are over budget or under budget.
+SMBs (small to medium-sized businesses) should use their accounting 101 balance sheet and income statement to find out what areas of their business are over budget or under budget.
 Specific items that are causing unexpected expenditures can be pinpointed, such as phone, mail, print, or supply expenses.

 Income statements can also track dramatic increases in product returns or cost of goods sold as a percentage of sales.
 They also can be used to determine income tax liability.